 Where an employee's poor performance is believed to be the result of deliberate neglect, or where serious errors have been made to the detriment of the Council then it may be more appropriate to use the disciplinary procedure.
-Which procedure to use shall be at the discretion of the Town Clerk in discussion and consultation with the RFO/HR Manager (or in the case of the Town Clerk or RFO/HR Manager the Council) as will the decision whether to follow these procedures where the employee has short service (under two years).
+Which procedure to use shall be at the discretion of the Town Clerk (or in the case of the Town Clerk the Council) as will the decision whether to follow these procedures where the employee has short service (under two years).